hijodecoche/comprestimator/README.md

      the results from the experiment!
   5. I recommend compressing test.db before sending it.
 To do this, right click on the file, and select "send to compressed (zipped) folder."
-  6. Drop it in the Google Drive folder assigned to you.
+  6. Fill out the [consent form](https://forms.gle/kzrZGrUJSHQ8QpXU8).
+Once we get a form from you, we will email you a link to a private Google Drive folder where you can upload the DB file.
 Email me at power327@d.umn.edu if you need help.
 Thank you!

+## How to participate
+If you would like to participate in our study, please read and sign the electronic consent form [available here](https://forms.gle/kzrZGrUJSHQ8QpXU8).
+Once you sign up, we will send you a link to a private Google Drive folder where you can upload your compression database when you are done running the tool.

   ### Linux/Mac
   1. Open a terminal.
 Navigate to the directory that contains comprestimator.jar.
   1. If there are any folders that you do not want comprestimator to touch, enter the full pathname of each folder on a separate line in the file `skip_list.txt`.
 Careful!
 The skip list is case sensitive!